-ED 435 Elementary School Literacy.# (CIP: 13.1315)
+EDUC 435 Elementary School Literacy.# (CIP: 13.1315)

 This course focuses on teaching literacy in the elementary school, including reading, writing, speaking, listening, and viewing.
-Concepts introduced in EDU 322, Teaching Reading and Language Arts, will be applied in the elementary partnership field experience during this course.
 Reading in the content area and assessing to inform instruction are included.

-Prerequisite: ED 322 and Admission to the Teacher Preparation Program.
+Prerequisite: Admission to the Teacher Preparation Program.

-ED 436 Secondary Curriculum and Instruction.#
+EDUC 436 Secondary Curriculum and Instruction.# (CIP: 13.1205)